varoonsahgal/helm/hello-sentences-app.md

 <details>
       <summary>More details</summary>

-Open a terminal in the root of the git repository (helm-katas) and use `docker-compose up` to deploy the stack:
+Open a terminal in the root of the git repository (helm) and use `docker-compose up` to deploy the stack:

 - `docker-compose -f sentences-app/deploy/docker-compose.yaml up -d`